MahanVeisi8/mahanveisi8.github.io/_pages/about.md

   - /about.html
 ---

 I’m a fourth‑year Computer Engineering undergrad (graduating January 2026) at Shahid Beheshti University, Iran, specializing in generative AI, medical imaging, and computational biology.
-I’m actively seeking <span style="color:red">Master/PhD</span> opportunities for Fall 2026 in these areas.
+I am actively seeking <span style="color:red">Master's or PhD</span> opportunities starting in 2026 in these areas.

 ## Research Experience